-Given our strong financial performance in the last year and our one- and three- year TSR performance, our compensation committee believed that it would be reasonable to grant equity awards between the 50th percentile and the 75th percentile of our peer compensation data, with the cash compensation generally aligned with the 25th percentile.
-Despite strong TSR, 2020 was a challenging year and the business environment caused by the COVID-19 pandemic led to a full year decline in revenue, bookings, adjusted diluted earnings per share (adjusted diluted EPS), adjusted EBITDA and cash flows.
-As a result of the challenges in 2020, the compensation committee did not recommend an increase in the value of the equity to be awarded to nonemployee directors and only recommended a slight increase to committee and board chair fees.
-Our compensation committee recommended that for 2021, the equity award for non-employee directors be equal to such number of RSUs determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of the grant, which would be the date of our 2021 annual meeting, calculated in accordance with ASC Topic 718.
-In 2020, the equity award for non-employee directors was also based on a value of \$170,000.
-For purposes of illustration only, if the grant date fair value per share of our common stock based on the closing price on the date of our 2021 annual meeting calculated in accordance with ASC Topic 718 is \$170, the award will consist of 1,000 RSUs to each non-employee director.
-By contrast, if the grant date fair value per share of our common stock based on the closing price on the date of our 2021 annual meeting calculated in accordance with ASC Topic 718 is \$180, the award will consist of 944 RSUs to each non-employee director, and if the grant date fair value per share of our common stock based on the closing price on the date of our 2021 annual meeting calculated in accordance with ASC Topic 718 is \$190, the award will consist of 894 RSUs to each non-employee director.
-Our board of directors approved the award of RSUs, with the underlying number of RSUs to be determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of grant, which would be the date of our 2021 annual meeting, calculated in accordance with ASC Topic 718, for each of our non-employee directors, subject to stockholder approval.
-Our board of directors decided that stockholders should have an opportunity to vote on the awards at the 2021 annual meeting.
+Given our strong financial performance in 2021 (as described in "Compensation Discussion and Analysis-Executive Summary-2021 Financial Performance Highlights") and our one- and three- year TSR performance, our compensation committee believed that it would be reasonable to grant equity awards between the 50th percentile and the 75th percentile of our peer compensation data, with the cash compensation generally aligned with the 25th percentile.
+The compensation committee did not recommend an increase in the value of the equity to be awarded to non-employee directors and only recommended a slight increase to committee and board chair fees.
+Our compensation committee recommended that for 2022, the equity award for non-employee directors be equal to such number of RSUs determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of the grant, which would be the date of our 2022 annual meeting, calculated in accordance with ASC Topic 718.
+In 2021, the equity award for non-employee directors was also based on a value of \$170,000.
+For purposes of illustration only, if the grant date fair value per share of our common stock based on the closing price on the date of our 2022 annual meeting calculated in accordance with ASC Topic 718 is \$190, the award will consist of 894 RSUs to each non-employee director.
+By contrast, if the grant date fair value per share of our common stock based on the closing price on the date of our 2022 annual meeting calculated in accordance with ASC Topic 718 is \$200, the award will consist of 850 RSUs to each non-employee director, and if the grant date fair value per share of our common stock based on the closing price on the date of our 2022 annual meeting calculated in accordance with ASC Topic 718 is \$210, the award will consist of 809 RSUs to each non-employee director.
+Our board of directors approved the award of RSUs, with the underlying number of RSUs to be determined by dividing \$170,000 by the grant date fair value per share of our common stock based on the closing price on the day of grant, which would be the date of our 2022 annual meeting, calculated in accordance with ASC Topic 718, for each of our non-employee directors, subject to stockholder approval.
+Our board of directors decided that stockholders should have an opportunity to vote on the awards at the 2022 annual meeting.

 Our compensation committee intends to continue to weight total compensation for non-employee directors more heavily toward equity compensation as opposed to cash compensation, consistent with its belief that such a compensation program aligns director pay with the long-term interests of our stockholders.
-Our compensation committee's philosophy is to target average cash compensation of our non-employee directors at the 25th percentile of our compensation peer group and to target equity compensation at the 75th percentile, based on the approximate value of the award.
+Our compensation committee's philosophy is to target average cash compensation of our non-employee directors at approximately the 25th percentile of our compensation peer group and to target equity compensation at above the median closer to the 75th percentile, based on the approximate value of the award.
 In determining the appropriate size of the RSU awards to non-employee directors, our compensation committee will consider, among other factors, our financial performance and recent TSR performance relative to the Russell 3000 Index and our compensation peer group.